NishantBhavsar/Product-recommendation-hackathon/README.md

 ## Solution

+- Here in this competition we are only evaluating model based on existing customers.
 - We have more than 25000 users and 3000 products.
 - We have to recommend (predict) top 10 products which a user is going to buy in last two months.
 - Images of all the product and their attributes are given.